VictorStatko/pet-feeder/README.md

 # Pet Feeder

-This project allows you to build an automated pet feeder using an ESP32 microcontroller.
+This project allows you to build an automated 3d printed pet feeder using an ESP32 microcontroller.
 It runs on a parallel 18650 battery pack.
 In my case, it works for about 2 months on a single charge.
 It supports scheduled feeding based on specified times and portion weights, sends Telegram notifications about all activities, and provides updates on the device's status, including battery percentage.

 <img src="media/main.jpg" height="600"/>
 <img src="media/notifications.png" height="600"/>